riti1302/Carry-Save-Adder/README.md

 # Carry-Save-Adder
-A research paper on carry save adder using laTex.
+Research paper on carry save adder using laTex.